St. Paul's Cathedral - part 2

 Wren's original design for the cathedral was rejected by the church as being too modern.
 The second design, submitted in 1675, was a domed church in the shape of a Greek Cross.
 This, too, was rejected.
 This time the reason given was that it was too modern and too Italian (read Catholic).
 The scale model of this design, called the Great Model, can be viewed in the crypt of the present St. Paul's.

-Finally in 1675 Wren gave the clergy what they wanted; a traditional English church design with a long nave and spire.
+Finally, in 1675 Wren gave the clergy what they wanted; a traditional English church design with a long nave and spire.
 The king granted Wren a royal warrant approving this design with the interesting proviso that the architect was free to make "variations, rather ornamental than essential".
-One can almost imagine Charles giving his favorite Wren a sly wink as this was penned.
+One can almost imagine Charles giving his favourite Wren a sly wink as this was penned.

 Much of this work proceeded behind scaffolding and protected from prying eyes.
 By the time the furious clergy realised what Wren had done the church was too far gone to be altered.